akshay-waghmare/landing_page/README.md

 ### Installation

-You’ll need to have Node 10.16.0 or later version on your local development machine (but it’s not required on the server).
+You'll need to have Node 10.16.0 or later version on your local development machine (but it's not required on the server).
 I recommend using the latest LTS version.

 To create a new app, you have to: